mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 ### Prepare Authorization header

-To prepare Authorization header that combines Watson Machine Learning token and Spark instance credentials provide the following details:
+To prepare Authorization header that combines {{site.data.keyword.pm_full}} token and Spark instance credentials provide the following details:

 *  The access token created in the previous step
 *  Spark service credentials, which can be found on the Service Credentials tab of the Bluemix Spark service dashboard.
 Before making the deployment request, Spark credentials must be encoded as base64.
 They are passed in the header of request in X-Spark-Service-Instance field.